 Do Ho Suh (hangul: 서도호, born 1962) is a Korean sculptor and installation artist.
-His works often explore the concept of space and home.
+He also works across various media, paintings and film which explores the concept of space and home.

 Film and audio